-Where feasible, we pursue sustainable operations and existing building certifications, including achieving the BREEAM In-Use certification across 32% of our multifamily portfolio in 2021.
+Where feasible, we pursue sustainable operations and existing building certifications, including achieving the BREEAM In-Use certification across over 33% of our stabilized multifamily portfolio in 2021.
 The achievement included over 2,300 homes-the first multifamily communities in the United States to achieve BREEAM In-Use.